EV charging for condos

 - Share a station with your neighbors

-- Easily check if the station’s available or get in line to charge
+- Easily check if the station’s available, and get notified when it is

 - Let your property handle installation and maintenance